nus-cs2103-AY1920S2/duke/docs/README.md

 ## Features
 * Create, show and delete tasks
 * Save tasks and load past tasks
-* Mark tasks as done
+* Mark tasks as done or not done
 * Find tasks
 * Get help
 * Exit application